rHilkner/kotlin-boilerplate/README.md

 ## Description

-This is a Kotlin API with a robust foundation and few example endpoints.
-Out of the box, open source solution to start developing an API in Kotlin without having to waste time on config, logging, security setup.
+This is a Kotlin API with a robust foundation on basic config, database (Postgres), logging, CORS and security setup.
+Optional integration with New Relic for performance monitoring and SMTP service for emailing.
+Database tables for api_log (saves all incoming requests) and smtp_log (saves all emails sent).

 ## Backend (API)